 Located just miles from the Michigan River, Andrews has been an essential part of the Seventh-day Adventist school system for over 140 years.
 With a focus on learning, engaging, living, and exploring — Andrews provides over 130 undergraduate programs and 70 graduate programs to students around the globe and from all walks of life.

-Last year, Andrews graduated 16 (20) speech-language pathologists as part of their Speech-Language Pathology & Audiology Department’s Master’s program.
+Last year, Andrews graduated a class of 20 speech-language pathologists as part of their Speech-Language Pathology & Audiology Department’s Master’s program.
 With a 100% completion rate in 2018, Andrews focuses on small class sizes and tons of supports elements for its students.

 And, this support-driven methodology bleeds into their core curriculum and is heavily influenced by their religious backbone.
 Support isn’t just a trend at Andrews; it’s a mechanism.
 Their mission statement emphasizes physical, mental, and spiritual development, and it certainly shows in their speech-language pathology department.

 “They don’t just want us to be therapists.
-We’re encouraged to be coaches, mentors, advisors, and friends with our clients,” said Bruna Barbosa, Junior(video source is old) at Andrews.
-“They’ve created a love inside of me for what we do as speech pathologists.”
+We’re encouraged to be coaches, mentors, advisors, and friends with our clients,” said Bruna Barbosa.

 Social Skills Camp

-As part of its core, community-driven values, Andrews hosts a variety of events for both local and global communities.
+At the heart of Andrews Speech-Language Pathology and Audiology department is its commitment to the pillars of Acceptance, Community and Betterment.
+Those values drives a variety of events for both local and global communities.
 During the summer, Andrews Speech-Language Pathology & Audiology department hosts a number of unique summer camps aimed at providing speech-language services to the greater community.

 This year, they have three summer camps.